hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

 ##### an_experience trap
 A trap that will increase or decrease the experience points for the player.
 TODO: Exact math involved here.
+Based off of owner and quality

 ##### an_inventory trap
 A trap that will check the player inventory for a specific item